fledge-iot/fledge/docs/securing_fledge.rst

   - **Data Viewer**: a user that can only view the data in Fledge and not the configuration of Fledge itself.
 The user has no ability to modify the Fledge instance in any way.

 Restrictions apply to both the API calls that can be made when authenticated as particular users and the access the user will have to the graphical user interface.
-Users will observe both menu items will be removed completely or options on certain pages will be unavailable.
+Users will observe both that menu items will be removed completely or options on certain pages will be unavailable if they are not privileged to access those features.

 Adding Users
 ------------